Goldenlion5648/yatc-shortcuts-extension/README.md

 ## Requirements

 To run your levels, you need to be using the full version of the game "You Are The Code".
 The game releases in July 2025, available here https://store.steampowered.com/app/3333330/You_Are_The_Code?utm_source=vscode, but for now you can play the demo version here: https://store.steampowered.com/app/3628770/You_Are_The_Code_Demo?utm_source=vscode

+## Running

+Launch debug mode while the extension.ts file is open (this has the prebuild task that compiles your typescript before launching a new editor that has the changes loaded)